Xilinx/graphanalytics/docs/src/recom-tg3/usecases-healthcare.rst

-Healthcare Conconcept Similarity with UMLS
+Healthcare Concept Similarity with UMLS
 ===========================================

 In this use case, we will try to find similar drugs/healthcare terms from the `Unified